mootoday/www-mootoday-com/src/content/blog/test-github-actions-locally/index.md

 - With `act`, we have a solution to test GitHub Actions locally, no need to commit & push to GitHub (wait... what??)
 - Combine this with `devbox` and anyone who works on your project is ready to go, no instructions required

+**Project source code**

+You can find the source code for this project in the [`mikenikles/devbox-github-actions-locally`](https://github.com/mikenikles/devbox-github-actions-locally) GitHub repository.
+Please refer to [PR #1](https://github.com/mikenikles/devbox-github-actions-locally/pull/1) to see how you can configure [Devbox](https://github.com/jetpack-io/devbox) to automate your development environment setup.

 ## What's the challenge with GitHub Actions?

 > A picture is worth more than a thousand words.